wwm223/ledatascifi-2023/_sources/content/about/gradeoverview.md

 - Presenting pre-class exercise attempts (good faith attempts)
 - In-class coding (mostly effort based)
 - Contributions to in-class discussions and poll/quiz answers
+- Easter egg hunts on the site and [improving our functions (see the "feature requests")](https://github.com/LeDataSciFi/ledatascifi-2023/blob/main/community_codebook)
+- Improving the site/class: finding and fixing typos, suggesting materials
 - _If we are doing virtual sessions:_ Is your camera on when I randomly take snapshots of the gallery?
 ```